smturner/readme_generator/Develop/README.md

 - [License](#license)

 ## Installation
-sjjf
+d

 ## Usage
-jfjf
+d

 ## Contributing
-yes
+f

 ## Tests
-jfjfj
+f

 ## Questions
-If you have any questions about this project, please contact me directly at sarah.
-You can view more of my projects at https://github.com/sarah.
+If you have any questions about this project, please contact me directly at f.
+You can view more of my projects at https://github.com/d.

 ## License
-Copyright (c) [year] [Sarah Turner]
+Copyright (c) 2022 Sarah Turner
-GNU-GPL-3
+MIT for more information, visit (https://opensource.org/licenses/MIT)